zhuolinzhang/Hbb/README.md

 - `xsCalc` branch is the developing branch for the calculation of the upper limit of the differential cross section of ZH process.
 It has been merged to `dev` now.
 If all work is finished, this branch will be discarded.

   All new macros will be uploaded to the specific branch first, then the branch will be merged to `master` when it is stable.

-## To-do List

-- Update the TTree Selector from `TTreeReader` to `RDataFrame`
-- Add more MC samples and Data to the analysis
-- Add corrections (e.g. muon scale factors) to the framework